Fatimah-T/ALF-retail-sales-analysis/README.md

 # ALF Retail Sales Analysis (2023–2024)

 ## Project Overview
-This project analyzes sales performance for a fictional retail company (ALF) using transactional sales data from 2023–2024.
+This project analyzes sales performance for ALF retail limited  using transactional sales data from 2023–2024.

+## Project Summary
+This project analyzes transactional sales data for ALF retail limited to reveal performance trends, revenue drivers, and actionable recommendations using Power BI and Excel.

 ## Objectives
 - Analyze total sales, profit, and profit margin